Playing Pickleball Game Safe During Pregnancy

 ACOG says exercise is safe and helpful for most pregnant women, as long as your pregnancy is going smoothly.
 It can lower risks like high blood pressure and make you feel stronger overall.

-Is Pickleball Game Safe for Pregnant Women?
+Is Playing Pickleball Game Safe for Pregnant Women?
 Let's Apply the Guidelines

 Now, onto the big question: can you play pickleball while pregnant?
 Pickleball isn't specifically mentioned in ACOG's guidelines, but we can use their advice on similar activities.
 As a paddle sport, it's generally low-impact, which is a plus.
 Many women continue playing pickleball during early pregnancy if they feel good and make smart changes.